Flights to Sudan

 What is the longest flight to Sudan?

-The longest direct flight is from Istanbul, Turkey (IST) to Port Sudan (PZU).
-This flight takes 4 hours and covers a distance of 1,588 miles (2,556 km).
+The longest direct flight is from Muscat, Oman (MCT) to Khartoum (KRT).
+This flight takes 4 hours and 30 minutes and covers a distance of 1,759 miles (2,831 km).
 Other interesting long-haul flights to Sudan include:

 - TR - Istanbul to Port Sudan 1,588 miles